Could Solar Have Reduced the Impact of the 2021 Texas Freeze?

 With massive strides in solar technology over the centuries, solar power has become a mainstream solution for many everyday energy needs.
 But homeowners and businesses can also use solar power in emergency situations, such as power outages.

-Winter storm Uri, also called the 2021 Texas freeze, not only knocked out the state’s power grid but also led to 246 deaths.
-The victims of the Texas freeze spanned 77 counties and ranged from infants to centenarians.
+Winter Storm Uri, also called the 2021 Texas Freeze, not only knocked out the state’s power grid but also led to 246 deaths.
+The victims of the Texas Freeze spanned 77 counties and ranged from infants to centenarians.
 If Texas had more widespread solar energy use, the death toll could have been significantly lower.

 What Caused the Texas Power Outages?